Last Updated: June 15, 2026

 Why Is Protein So Critical When Taking GLP-1 Medications?

 GLP-1 receptor agonists like semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound) work by slowing gastric emptying and suppressing appetite through gut hormone pathways.
-The result is significant caloric restriction, often 500-1,000 calories below maintenance.
+The result is significant caloric restriction, often 500 to 1,000 calories below maintenance.

 The risk of aggressive caloric restriction without adequate protein is lean mass loss - the body breaking down muscle for energy.
 Research from the National Institutes of Health shows that dietary protein is the primary modifiable factor in preserving lean mass during caloric restriction (source: NIH, PMID 23739655).